RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

 The goal was simple: make it easier for people to grasp how SDRs are converted into bitmaps.
 This involved not just improving the documentation, but also enhancing how these methods are implemented and used.
 We realized that clear, accessible documentation is essential for anyone who wants to work with SDRs, especially those who might not be experts in the field.

-We took advantage of the cloud’s ability to scale and provide easy access to powerful computing resources.
+I took advantage of the cloud’s ability to scale and provide easy access to powerful computing resources.
 This means that now, instead of needing high-end hardware to run these processes, anyone can do it from virtually anywhere, using the cloud.
 This is especially useful when working with large datasets or complex visualizations that require more processing power.

 Moreover, I uploaded SDRs to a training container in the cloud.
 So now, users can easily access, train, and visualize their data directly in the cloud, making the workflow smoother and more efficient.